NOVA-3951/smithery-ai-1password-mcp-server/README.md

 **Quick Deploy:**
 1. Fork or clone this repository
 2. Connect your repository to [Smithery](https://smithery.ai)
-3. Configure your 1Password Service Account Token in Smithery's settings
+3. Complete the Smithery OAuth flow to grant access to your 1Password service account token (no startup env var required)
 4. Deploy!

 **Local HTTP Server Testing:**